hanxiao/benchmark/README.md

 </a>
 </p>

-It simulates a pipeline with uneven workload.
+It simulates a pipeline with uneven workload, `Router2` block the pipeline for 1s.

+Hence, a naive synchronized pipeline will take 100s to finish 100 requests.